Perspectives on Constrained Forecasting: Summary Comments

-Additional, related extensions concern problems in which the predictive distribution $P(\y)$ is itself impacted by the future actions based on chosen optimal point forecasts.
+Important extensions concern problems in which the predictive distribution $P(\y)$ is itself impacted by the future actions based on chosen optimal point forecasts.
 As one example, consider supermarket sales where $y_i$ is the sales outcome, and $\optfi$ defines the store manager's decision to stock $\optfi$ (or, perhaps, $\optfi+$ a few more) items of a specific consumer item.
 Then, necessarily $y_i\le \optfi$ since no more than that are available for sale in the next time period.
 Extension of this applies to cases of other constraints on $\y$, such as are relevant in macro-economic forecasting where one or more of the $y_i$ are putatively controllable as policy instruments.
 A macro-economic forecasting model is then applied across a range of \lq\lq what-if?'' values of one variable, corresponding to one (linear) constraint on the outcome vector rather than a total constraint.
 Such conditional forecasting across multiple time periods lies at the heart of applied Bayesian forecasting in macro-economics~\citep[e.g.][]{DelNegro2008,NakajimaWest2013JBES,McAlinnEtAl2019}.
 This argues for extensions in which $P(\y)$ is modified to $P(\y|\F)$ in the constrained optimization setting.
 This is not a new concept~\citep[e.g.][]{HarrisonSmithValenciaI} but is certainly under-regarded in both forecasting and Bayesian analysis literatures.
 It is an extension of significant potential practical importance.

-Finally, the discussion has touched on connections to the broader area of integration of forecast information, and so-called forecast reconciliation.
-In the Bayesian literature, this area has evolved from basic forecast combination to more fully subjective Bayesian approaches to correcting for biases and more general calibration, and combining forecasts from multiple, potentially related sources.
-This line of literature~(e.g., \citealp{West1992c}; \citealp{West1992d}; \citealp{West1997}, section~16.3; \citealp{McAlinnWest2017bpsJOE}) intersects intimately with the apparently narrower and more specific goals of constrained forecasting, but as detailed in examples in~\citet[][section~16.3]{West1997}, clearly forms part of a broader context; the new decision analytic perspective of this paper can be expected to be applicable in these broader settings,.
+This paper also relates to the broader area of forecast combination and reconciliation, and notably to the Bayesian literature on forecast calibration and combining forecasts from multiple, potentially related sources.
+This line of literature~(e.g., \citealp{West1992c}; \citealp{West1992d}; \citealp{West1997}, section~16.3; \citealp{McAlinnWest2017bpsJOE}) intersects intimately with the apparently more specific goals of constrained forecasting, but as detailed in examples in~\citet[][section~16.3]{West1997}, forms part of a broader context.
+Decision analytic perspective of this paper can be expected to be applicable in these broader settings,.